BPHL-Molecular/Daytona_HAV/README.md

 <img width="2366" height="2349" alt="hav tree" src="https://github.com/user-attachments/assets/3ea89158-7ac4-49ad-9fdb-ef469d9f4a34" />

+## How to detect sample genotypes from phylogenetic trees
+In order to detect a test sample's HAV genotype from phylogenetic trees, one possible approach is to add HAV samples with known genotypes as positive controls and construct a phylogenetic tree together with the test samples.

 ## Test data
 Test data can be found in /blue/bphl-florida/share/Daytona_HAV_test_sample.
 To use them, please copy them to the directory .../fastqs/hav/.